xavidelamo/mgci-docs/docs/source/annex2.rst

-Step-by-step instructions to calculate Sub-indicator 15.4.2b in QGIS
+Manual steps to calculate Sub-indicator 15.4.2b in QGIS
 --------------------------------------------------------------------

 This section of the tutorial explains in detail how to calculate value